nickcash/open-data-500/package.md

 the "download" section **is not** being updated.

 ## Packaging the data
-I produced a single CSV file to describe the data, and this file should make a lot more sense than the official CSV files.
+I produced two different CSV file to describe the same data, and these file should make a lot more sense than the official CSV files.
+One of the files, `companies.csv`, has a row for every company and is normalized.
+The other, `datasets.csv`, has a row for every dataset, with different rows duplicating the data about the companies; it is denormalized and contains no data about the companies that lack datasets.

 ### Upstream sources
 The data come from the "full list" section of the Open Data 500 website.